 The Enhanced Multiple Entry PHR for multiple TRP STx2P MAC CE is identified by a MAC subheader with eLCID as specified in Table 6.2.1-2b.

-It has a variable size, and includes the bitmaps, a Type 2 PH field and an octet containing the associated PCMAX,f,c field (if reported) for SpCell of the other MAC entity, a Type 1 PH field and an octet containing the associated PCMAX,f,c,k field (if reported) for the PCell.
-It further includes, in ascending order based on the ServCellIndex, one or multiple of Type 1 PH fields and octets containing the associated PCMAX,f,c,k fields (if reported) for Serving Cells other than PCell indicated in the bitmap for indicating the presence of PH(s).
+It has a variable size, and includes the bitmaps, a Type 2 PH field and an octet containing the associated PCMAX,f,c field (if reported) for SpCell of the other MAC entity, one or multiple Type 1 PH fields and one or multiple octets containing the associated PCMAX,f,c,k fields (if reported) for the PCell.
+It further includes, in ascending order based on the ServCellIndex, one or multiple of Type 1 PH fields and octets containing the associated PCMAX,f,c,k fields (if reported) or one Type 3 PH field with one octet containing the associated PCMAX,f,c,k field (if reported) for Serving Cells other than PCell indicated in the bitmap for indicating the presence of PH(s).

 The presence of Type 2 PH field for SpCell of the other MAC entity is configured by phr-Type2OtherCell with value true.